nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Challenges

 Since WoofAreYou handles a lot more information and data compared to AB3, the GUI may be more cluttered.
-In order to make the GUI neater, more VBox and HBox were introduced to accommodate more information displayed.
+In order to make the GUI neater, more VBox and HBox components were introduced to accommodate more information displayed.
 This led to formatting issues of certain fields like addresses or tags being truncated and the GUI being less user-friendly.
 Character limit was introduced to ensure that input will not exceed its allocated space but this led to other bugs.
-Eventually, a hybrid of increased character limit and resizable components was adopted to enhance user-friendliness.
+Eventually, a hybrid approach of increased character limit and resizable components was adopted to enhance user-friendliness.

 ## Overall